 Though literacy programs for pre-K, elementary, middle school, and high-school students do exist in New York, they may be threatened by city budget cuts that will reduce the availability of literacy coaches and after-school programs2.
 This lack of support means the responsibility of educating the city’s youth falls on the shoulders of parents, guardians, volunteers, and nonprofits with free reading and writing programs.

-Volunteer in NYC with these 5 literacy organizations to help children in your community become better readers, learners, and provide them with more potential career opportunities.
+Together with WritingMetier we gathered these amazing organizations to help you volunteer in NYC with these 5 literacy organizations to help children in your community become better readers, learners, and provide them with more potential career opportunities.

 Related Reading: The Top 4 Benefits of Reading Books Every Day

 Promote Literacy in Your Neighborhood with These NYC Reading and Writing Programs

 Reading Partners works with underserved students in New York City and helps them improve their literacy skills and confidence through one-on-one tutoring.
 The organization focuses on building partnerships between students, parents, educators, and community volunteers.
 This holistic approach to literacy has empowered students from the Bronx to Brooklyn.
 During the 2016-17 school year, Reading Partners reported that 90% of their pupils had mastered key foundational skills and were able to read at grade level.

 Through literacy, children are more likely to graduate high school, attend college, and stay out of trouble.
 Students in their program meet with volunteers twice a week and follow a structured curriculum that can more than double their rate of learning.
 Become a volunteer, lead a book drive, or become a school partner to help Reading Partners improve childhood literacy.